-- Phase 1 funding will provide up to $75,000 in matching grants to support the immediate needs and recovery efforts for Edmonton’s businesses (Beginning June 15, 2020).
+Business Association Stream funding will provide up to $75,000 in matching grants to support the immediate needs and longer term recovery initiatives.

 Does your organization support local businesses and our local economy?
 You may be eligible for one of the Business Association grants.
 These grants are for business associations, organizations and groups and are intended to support local economic development and help businesses recover from COVID-19.
 Matching grants can be used to support short term needs related to recovery as well as longer term initiatives related to diversification of the local economy.

-Funding under the Business Association stream is staged and aligned to Phase 1 (short term recovery needs) and Phase 2 (longer term recovery initiatives) and will be managed to ensure funding is available over the course of the grant.
-The intake for phase 1 of the grants begins Monday, June 15, 2020 at 9am.
-Applications are reviewed as they are received, every two weeks.
-Funding is being managed to ensure that funds are available in Phase 2.
+Funding under the Business Association stream will be managed to ensure funding is available over the course of the grant.
+Applications are reviewed as they are received.

 How to Apply